Luis Suárez (Colombian footballer): International career

 in a World Cup Qualifier in Estadio Monumental de Maturín in the city of Maturín, Monagas in Venezuela.

+On 25 May 2026, he was named in head coach Néstor Lorenzo's final 26-man squad for the 2026 FIFA World Cup.
+He made his FIFA World Cup debut as a starter on 17 June in a 3–1 victory over Uzbekistan.

 Style of play

 Known for his explosive pace, direct attacking style and powerful finishing, Suárez operates primarily as a center-forward but can shift to wide positions, especially on the left, where he cuts in using his dominant right foot.
 These characteristics and player traits are not detrimental to make him being regarded as a player with the ability to score goals with his strong left foot as well.
 His game relies on rapid acceleration, strong physical presence, and clever movement inside the box.
 Suárez excels in counterattacks and transitional phases, making him a constant threat when his team regains possession.
 With high intensity on and off the ball, he contributes not only with goals but also with assists and pressing duties.

 Personal life

 Suárez holds Spanish passport in addition to his Colombian citizenship and therefore is a citizen of the European Union.
 He has a tattoo on his left arm depicting a lion, describing an identification with the animal "because of its personality and character, and the tenacity with which it protects its pack".

 Luis Suárez faced a domestic violence accusation in court.
 The Colombian forward was detained on December 11, 2024, after his ex-wife filed a complaint for physical and psychological abuse.
 The alleged victim highlighted several episodes of physical, psychological, and social violence that reportedly occurred in Granada and Marseille between 2020 and 2023, accusations that the player always denied.
 Suárez's request to visit their shared son, after the couple had been separated for about a year, triggered the complaint of his ex-wife.
 The case went to the domestic violence court in Granada where an agreement was ultimately reached between the parties.